 The first two years of Gorbachev’s rule were spent building support for perestroika and removing political obstacles to reform.
 This was a difficult task, given that the Soviet bureaucracy and the Communist Party were populated with conservatives and communist hardliners.
 This faction was resistant to any policy that looked like a retreating step towards capitalism.

-These economic reforms were accompanied by some political liberalisation and demokratizatsiia (‘democratisation’).
+The economic reforms of perestroika were accompanied by some political liberalisation and demokratizatsiia (‘democratisation’).

 This marked the end of the one-party state, as other non-communist parties were allowed to stand candidates.
 In elections for the Congress of People’s Deputies in early 1989, around 300 reformist candidates were elected and many ‘old communists’ were removed from the government.
 One of those to depart was Andrei Gromyko, who had served as the Soviet Union’s foreign minister for a staggering 38 years.
 Gorbachev himself was elected Chairman of the Supreme Soviet, extending his constitutional power.

-While these changes left the Soviet Union far from democratic, they encouraged greater levels of political participation and freedom.
+While these changes left the Soviet Union a long way from being democratic, they encouraged greater levels of political participation and freedom.

 The second aspect of Gorbachev’s reforms was dubbed glasnost (Russian for ‘openness’).
 Glasnost lifted restrictions on information and debate that had been a feature of Soviet life since the days of Joseph Stalin.